Appendix O: Dean of Students Office

 - Continue to use social media, DeistActs, This Week in Service as a tool to share resources, demonstrate support, and educate our on and off campus community about DCS programs and resources.

-- This document will be shared with all current Waltham Group Coordinators, CEAP Ambassadors, R/C CLIF Fellows, and Office Assistants.
+- This document will be shared with all current students leaders within the department and through at least one annual open input session that is open to the entire campus.
 Upon doing so, there may be edits as we continue to discover and put on paper the voices from within our community.

 In staff conversations, we also brainstormed a variety of other programs and opportunities that will require additional resources (staffing, time, research) to advance forward.
 The action steps above are not to represent singular moments in time, but rather create a framework for ongoing conversations, programming, and leadership of the department.
 As we advance forward, the department will make a commitment to celebrate and uplift differences, and consider equity by ensuring all marginalized populations are represented and supported throughout the department.
 We seek the partnership of our students, staff and faculty colleagues, community partners, and alumni in this important work.